hgiasac/ddn-http-onesignal-fifo/README.md

 # Fan-in & fan-out patterns example with DDN, HTTP connector and OneSignal

 Fan-in and fan-out patterns are commonly used in the microservices world to improve concurrency and optimize processing time by dividing a task into multiple sub-tasks that can be processed in parallel (fan-out) and then combining the results of these sub-tasks into a single outcome (fan-in).
-In this demo I will illutrate how to use these patterns with Hasura DDN, HTTP connector to solve OneSignal's use cases.
+In this demo, I will illustrate how to use these patterns with Hasura DDN and HTTP connector to solve OneSignal's use cases.

 ## Use case

-OneSignal is a populaar customer engagement solution for push notifications, email, SMS, in-app messaging, and Live Activities.
-Due to security reasons each application allows only one origin (host) or mobile app ID.
+OneSignal is a popular customer engagement solution for push notifications, email, SMS, in-app messaging, and Live Activities.
+Due to security reasons, each application allows only one origin (host) or mobile app ID.
 Developers must set up multiple OneSignal apps for each origin if they have multiple sites and mobile apps.
-When broadcasting notification to all platforms they need to send the same REST request to each OneSignal app with different App ID and API key (fan-out).
-Hasura DDN and HTTP connector can helps us solve this use case easily.
+When broadcasting notifications to all platforms they need to send the same REST request to each OneSignal app with a different App ID and API key (fan-out).
+Hasura DDN and HTTP connector can help us solve this use case easily.

 ## Get Started

 ### Configure OneSignal

-Create an OneSignal account and 2 applications.
+Create a OneSignal account and 2 applications.
 Enable [Web platform](https://documentation.onesignal.com/docs/web-sdk-setup#configure-your-onesignal-app-and-platform), set localhost origins for each application and enable Local Testing:

 - http://localhost:3000
 - http://localhost:3001

-Navigates to [Settings > Keys & IDs](https://documentation.onesignal.com/docs/keys-and-ids) to get App ID and App Key for each application.
+Navigate to [Settings > Keys & IDs](https://documentation.onesignal.com/docs/keys-and-ids) to get the App ID and App Key for each application.

 ### Configure DDN project.